 The ability of joint force commanders to keep pace with information and incorporate it into a campaign plan is crucial.

 Agile Combat Support

-For over two centuries the U.S. Coast Guard has safeguarded our Nation?s maritime interests in the heartland, in the ports, at sea, and around the globe.
+For over two centuries, the U.S. Coast Guard has safeguarded our Nation’s maritime interests in the heartland, ports, at sea, and around the globe.
 They protect the maritime economy and the environment, defend our maritime borders, and save those in peril.
-This history has forged the Coast Guard character and purpose as America?s Maritime Guardian ?
+This history has forged the Coast Guard’s character and purpose as America’s Maritime Guardian.
 Always Ready for all hazards and all threats.

 The Coast Guard’s motto is Semper Paratus, meaning “Always Ready.”